 How should fluorouracil cream be used?

-5-Fluorouracil is a powerful, destructive medication and must be used exactly as directed.
+Fluorouracil cream is a powerful, destructive medication and must be used exactly as directed.
 Keep it locked up so other people cannot mistakenly use it to treat a rash.
-It should not be used during pregnancy.
-It is best to use 5-fluorouracil during the winter months, generally for two to eight weeks.

-Sometimes 5-fluorouracil is prescribed with tretinoin cream.
-This combination works best if the tretinoin has been used for at least two weeks prior to starting 5-fluorouracil.
-Tretinoin cream enhances the effect of 5-fluorouracil by peeling off the top layer of skin.
-It reduces the time required for the course of 5-fluorouracil treatment.
-Tretinoin cream can be continued afterwards long term to reduce the signs of photoageing and prevent deterioration of course, using very careful sun protection.
+- The combination of 5% fluorouracil cream with tretinoin cream works best if the tretinoin has been used for at least two weeks prior to starting fluorouracil.
+Tretinoin cream enhances the effect of fluorouracil by peeling off the top layer of skin.
+It reduces the time required for the course of fluorouracil treatment.
+Tretinoin cream can be continued afterwards long term to reduce the signs of skin ageing and prevent deterioration, using very careful sun protection.

-5-FU frequently results in a mild to severe stinging or burning sensation, depending on the sensitivity of the skin, the severity of the sun damage and how long it has been used for.
-After five to ten days of treatment, the sun-damaged parts of treated skin become red and irritated.
+Fluorouracil cream frequently results in a mild to a severe stinging or burning sensation, depending on the sensitivity of the skin, the severity of the sun damage and how long it has been used for.
+After five to ten days of treatment, the sun-damaged parts of treated skin become red, scaly and tender.
 As treatment is continued, sores and crusts may appear.
 These raw areas result from the destruction of defective skin cells.
-They are a necessary part of 5-FU treatment.
-They can be covered with a dressing if you prefer.
+They are a necessary part of treatment and are expected to heal, once the treatment is stopped.

 Effect of fluorouracil cream